Содержание

 Create a new folder that will hold the entire installation tree and

-name it INSTALL
+name it INSTALL, for example.

 Export this share according the procedure outlined in your Windows documentation.